emagiz/emdocs/mds/microlearning/microlearning-topic-and-topic-properties.md

 ## 4. Assignment

-Set the retention hours to 8 hours and the number of retention bytes to 262144000 This assignment can be completed within the Deploy phase of your (Academy) project that you have created/used in the previous assignment.
+Set the retention hours to 8 hours and the number of retention bytes to 262144000 This assignment can be completed within the Design phase of your (Academy) project that you have created/used in the previous assignment.

 ## 5. Key takeaways